wilbcn/AWS-Projects/AWS-Log-Processing-Pipeline.md

 # AWS Log Processing Pipeline

 ## Introduction
-This project demonstrates how to set up a log processing pipeline using AWS services including Amazon Kinesis Data Firehose, Amazon S3, AWS Glue, and Amazon Athena.
+The goal of this project is to create a data pipeline to ingest, process, and store log data, using AWS services including Amazon Kinesis Data Firehose, Amazon S3, AWS Glue, and Amazon Athena.
+This is a basic project with the aim to get hands on experience usomg some of AWS services.

 ## Architecture Diagram
 ![Architecture Diagram](https://github.com/wilbcn/pngs/blob/main/architecture-diagram.png)